Yousra208/Nop-Commerce/READme.md

 ## Introduction

-XYZ Bank is a banking application that provides various banking services and features.
-This repository contains the source code for the XYZ Bank application.
+ NopCommerce application  provides various Shopping services and features.
+This repository contains the source code for the NopCommerce application.

 ## Features